Goodbye 2025 and good riddance!

 The Trump administration has often acted in a deliberately ruthless and cruel manner, showing no compassion even for children.
 (The Statue of Liberty must now be shedding some copious tears.)
 Do most Americans really support such tactics?

-It's been rather amazing to see how Israel's reputation on the world stage has plummeted, though Mr. Trump is still providing Israel with US weapons and many dollars, something many of us oppose.
+It's been rather amazing to see how Israel's reputation on the world stage has plummeted, although Mr. Trump is still providing Israel with the newest US weapons and lots of dollars, which many of us oppose.
+Netanyahu is his pal unfortunately.
+As I've said, they are birds of feather.

 Israel is banning more than two dozen international humanitarian organizations, including Doctors Without Borders (or MSF), Oxfam, and the Norwegian Refugee Council, from operating in the Gaza Strip.
 I have often volunteered before with MSF.